aspose-imaging/Aspose.Imaging-for-Java/README.md

 These examples provide helpful demonstrations and code when using Aspose.Imaging for Java.

+###Run Examples on your PC

+Download the [Aspose Examples Dashboard for Java](http://www.aspose.com/community/files/72/java-components/aspose.total-for-java/category1426.aspx) to view and run all these examples on your PC.

 ## Aspose.Imaging for Java at a Glance
 ![Aspose.Imaging Overview](http://www.aspose.com/images/products/aspose.imaging-for-java-at-a-glance-diagram.jpg "The Main Features of Aspose.Imaging for Java")